Occulow/occulow_server/README.md

 The frontend is built using React, so there's a bit more tooling required to make changes.
 Ensure that [npm](https://www.npmjs.com/get-npm) is installed, and run `npm install` while inside the `occulow` app directory.
 This should install all of the dev and production dependencies.

-Once packages are installed, there are two npm scripts used to build the react code: `npm run build` and `npm run watch`. `npm run build` will build all `.jsx` files inside the /static/js/src/ directory, and bundle them together into `/static/js/dist/bundle.js`. `npm run watch` will watch the source directory run the build process every time a file is saved.
+Once packages are installed, there are two npm scripts used to build the react code: `npm run build` and `npm run watch`. `npm run build` will build all `.jsx` files inside the `/static/js/src/` directory, and bundle them together into `/static/js/dist/bundle.js`. `npm run watch` will watch the source directory and run the build process every time a file is saved.

 ## Prod setup